OCA/account-invoicing/account_category_parent_company/readme/DESCRIPTION.md

-Allow to define Income and Expense account from parent company when not defined in current company.
+Allow to define Income and Expense account in categories from parent company when not defined in current company.